Changissnz/nu_merchant_principal/README.md

 such that each category has two variants.
 This section is only interested in the last of the four categories, with two variants of perceiving and judging types.
-This specific tests assigns a personality as either perceptive or judgmental by the predominance (of frequency) of one of the two traits over others.
+This specific test assigns a personality as either perceptive or judgmental by the predominance (of frequency) of one of the two traits over the other.
 And the frequencies collected are through questions asked that are supposed to yield "genuine" answers.